ArulselvanMadhavan/ConvNets/Readme.txt

  3. Download the data and save it in the data folder.
- 	Note: Download the python version from here -> https://www.cs.toronto.edu/~kriz/cifar.html
+ 	Note: Download the python version from here -> https://www.cs.toronto.edu/~kriz/cifar.html Setting up the data:
+	Download the python version of the data from here -> https://www.cs.toronto.edu/~kriz/cifar.html The dataset can be parsed and loaded with python2 Install python2
+	Install numpy (pip install numpy)
+	Install h5py (pip install h5py)
+	Run the following command
+	"python main.py knn -l"
+	After you run the command, you should see train.h5,test.h5 files created in the data directory.
+	Only for the first time,you run the python main.py you have to use the "-l" flag.
+	VERY IMPORTANT: We use python2 only to parse the dataset.
+The rest of the project uses python3.

  4. The raw data takes a lot of time to load.
 So, we stored the data in HDF5 format for faster loading.
  5. The data can be converted to HDF5 using the --loadCIFAR flag